hugokernel/esphome-rain-detector/README.md

 The sensor used comes from a rain detection kit easily found on line whose photo is below.

 ![Photo of the sensor](images/sensor.png)
+After 6 months out, the trails are in pretty good shape.

 The kit has 1 input for the sensor, 1 potentiometer to adjust the threshold, 2 LEDs and 2 outputs: one analog and one digital.